Can I appeal my reassessment? If so, how do I file an appeal?

 Sales price is the actual price a buyer pays for a particular property.
 An appraisal is a detailed single property valuation, and may be obtained any time throughout the year.
 Appraisals can have a variety of purposes, such as for mortgage loan, sale, home equity loan, and real estate valuations.
 An assessment is a mass appraisal of property as of January 1 each year for tax purposes.
 Assessments are based on large numbers of sales that are analyzed to determine values for large groups of similar properties.

-We welcome you to review our Assessment Process Page, and to look at the 2025 Caroline County, VA Reassessment Ratio Study Results.
+We welcome you to review our Assessment Process Page, and to look at the 2026 Page County, VA Reassessment Ratio Study Results.